Ngũgĩ wa Thiong'o: First publications and studies in England

-His debut novel, Weep Not, Child, was published in May 1964, becoming the first novel in English to be published by a writer from East Africa.
+Ngũgĩ's debut novel, Weep Not, Child, was published in May 1964.
+It was the first novel in English to be published by an African writer from East Africa.

 Later that year, having won a scholarship to the University of Leeds to study for an MA, Ngũgĩ travelled to England, where he was when his second novel, The River Between, came out in 1965.
-The River Between, which has as its background the Mau Mau Uprising, and described an unhappy romance between Christians and non-Christians, was previously on Kenya's national secondary school syllabus.
-He left Leeds without completing his thesis on Caribbean literature, for which his studies had focused on George Lamming, about whom Ngũgĩ said in his 1972 collection of essays Homecoming: "He evoked for me, an unforgettable picture of a peasant revolt in a white-dominated world.
+The River Between, which has the Mau Mau Uprising as its background and describes an unhappy romance between Christians and non-Christians, was previously on Kenya's national secondary school syllabus.
+He left Leeds in 1967 without completing his thesis on Caribbean literature, for which his studies had focused on Barbadian writer George Lamming, about whom Ngũgĩ said in his 1972 collection of essays Homecoming: "He evoked for me, an unforgettable picture of a peasant revolt in a white-dominated world.
 And suddenly I knew that a novel could be made to speak to me, could, with a compelling urgency, touch cords [sic] deep down in me.
 His world was not as strange to me as that of Fielding, Defoe, Smollett, Jane Austen, George Eliot, Dickens, D. H. Lawrence."

 Change of name, ideology and teaching

 Ngũgĩ's 1967 novel A Grain of Wheat marked his embrace of Fanonist Marxism.
 He subsequently renounced writing in English, and the name James Ngugi as colonialist; by 1970 he had changed his name to Ngũgĩ wa Thiong'o, and began to write in his native Gikuyu.
 In 1967, Ngũgĩ also began teaching at the University of Nairobi as a professor of English literature.
-He continued to teach at the university for ten years while serving as a Fellow in Creative Writing at Makerere.
-During this time, he also guest lectured at Northwestern University in the department of English and African Studies for a year.
+He continued to teach at the university for ten years while serving as a Fellow in Creative Writing at Makerere University.
+During this time, he also guest-lectured at Northwestern University in the department of English and African Studies for a year.

 While a professor at the University of Nairobi, Ngũgĩ was the catalyst of the discussion to abolish the English department.
 He argued that after the end of colonialism, it was imperative that a university in Africa teach African literature, including oral literature, and that such should be done with the realization of the richness of African languages.
+In the late 1960s, these efforts resulted in the university dropping English Literature as a course of study, and replacing it with one that positioned African Literature, oral, and written, at the centre.